 For businesses, the most dominant method to reach audiences and send mass messages in the late 90s and early 2000’s was email.
 However, in the following years, the use of phone increased exponentially and today, SMS is rapidly becoming the most efficient way to connect with users and customers all around the world.
 We all know that SMS stands for short messaging service, and more popularly known as a text message in the US and UK.
 Businesses today effectively use SMS to communicate with their prospects and customers directly on their mobile phones with real-time notifications, alerts, new promotions, exclusive discounts, time-sensitive updates and reminders.

 According to research, 90 percent of all texts are opened within the first 180 seconds of being received, making it a smart opportunity for brands to capture attention.
-While SMS and email are both effective ways to communicate with customers, there are certain messages that are suitable for SMS and email.
+While SMS and email are both effective ways to communicate with customers, the best email marketing services are capable of getting leads without coming off as spam.
+With our email marketing campaign services, you can make it possible to create a large pool of individuals which fit into your target audience.
+This makes it easier to advertise, announce and offer new services and offerings as soon as they are available. there are certain messages that are suitable for SMS and email.
 Email is an excellent medium for sending long and detailed messages that can include images and attachments, which can be saved for a later date.
 SMS on the other hand, is the perfect communication tool for brief, concise and timely information such as alerts, reminders and promotions.
 SMS and Email are also complementary channels if used correctly to enhance the overall customer communication experience.

 SMS vs Email: what’s the most effective approach?